 Les Pages aux Folles

 WARNING: This Web site contains words, images or concepts that may be offensive to some.
-While reading, please be sure that your inner child is otherwise engaged.

 This Week's New Columns

 I mean, reindeer have antlers, right?
 Antlers are just horns with pretensions, right?

 Your Bra Has Always Wanted To Learn Sanskrit